Giuseppe-Mazzapica/GMCaptcha/README.md

 ####Function Arguments####

-The function `GM\captcha()` can take an array of arguments to customize the appareance of captcha.
+The function `GM\captcha()` can take an array of arguments to customize the appearance of captcha.
-This array is identical to the one that should return the `'gmcaptcha_defaults'` filter, plus 2 other args:
+This array is identical to the one that should be returned on the `'gmcaptcha_defaults'` filter, plus 2 other args:
 `'width'` and `'height'`.

 An example of fully customized function: